Philosophical Issues in Counseling and Psychotherapy: Encounters with Four Questions about Knowing, Effectiveness, and Truth

 James T. Hansen, Ph.D.

-Flyer with book and discount information (can be printed or downloaded)
+Flyer with information about book, including 30% discount for ordering from publisher (can be printed or downloaded)

 This book was the winner of the 2014 Joe and Lucille Hollis Publications Award from the Association for Humanistic Counseling.
 The Hollis award was established in 1985 to recognize leadership and expertise in publishing in the counseling field that is relevant to the humanistic philosophy in counseling